History of Asian art: Vietnamese calligraphy

 Calligraphy has had a long history in Vietnam, previously using Chữ Hán along with Chữ Nôm.
 However, most modern Vietnamese calligraphy instead uses the Roman-character based Chữ Quốc Ngữ, which has proven to be very popular.

 In the past, with literacy in the old character-based writing systems of Vietnam being restricted to scholars and elites, calligraphy nevertheless still played an important part in Vietnamese life.
-On special occasions such as the Lunar New Year, people would go to the village teacher or scholar to make them a calligraphy hanging (often poetry, folk sayings, or even single words).
+On special occasions such as the Tết Nguyên Đán, people would go to the village teacher or scholar to make them a calligraphy hanging (often poetry, folk sayings, or even single words).
 People who could not read or write also often commissioned scholars to write prayers which they would burn at temple shrines.